caderek/arrows/packages/multimethod/README.md

  * Function with case values as constructors wrapped in an array - a special case.
  *
  * If the case value is an array, the matching algorithm will check if the array
+ * contains special cases (constructors, regular expressions, placeholders).
- * contains constructors.
-If that's the case, then these constructors will be
+ * If that's the case, these values will be matched according
- * matched using the constructor algorithm, other values of the array
+ * to their specific rules, other values of the array
  * will be matched using a deep strict equal algorithm.
  *
  * The algorithm, by design, checks for constructors only the first-level array.